ds1011teamproject/translation/README.md

 ## Releasing Updates:
 Please do the following items when pushing a change out
-- increment version on setup.py
+- increment version for libs
 - add change notes to changelogs/README.md